ThePricer Media

 Final Words

-Hard drives range dramatically in cost from just $40 for basic portable HDDs to well over $1,500 for cutting-edge enterprise solid state drives.
+Hard drives range dramatically in cost from just $40 (about $16 in 1990 dollars) for basic portable HDDs to well over $1,500 for cutting-edge enterprise solid state drives.

 With terabytes of storage available more affordably than ever, you can conveniently store all your irreplaceable data securely without breaking the bank through smart shopping.